Precovery of TESS Single Transits with KELT: Methods

-Since transit signals are inserted randomly into the light curves, the properties of the host stars are uniform across the range of transit depths and orbital periods.
-However, we can use equation \ref{eqn:duration} to relate the inserted orbital periods, along with the stellar densities, to plot the distribution of stellar properties across transit duration in Figure \ref{fig:stellar-depth-duration}.
+The stellar density $\rho_{\star}$ is calculated from stellar mass and radius obtained from CTL-7.
+We can then relate the inserted orbital periods, along with the stellar densities, to plot the distribution of stellar properties across transit duration in Figure \ref{fig:stellar-depth-duration}.
 We see that the distribution of stellar parameters is clearly not uniform across transit duration.
 Specifically, smaller, higher density, cooler stars exhibit shorter transit durations.
 Since the transit duration for a given orbital period depends on the mass and radius of the star, signals that were inserted with a given period will have shorter duration for smaller stars.
 Long duration transits generally correspond to those with long orbital periods, as in equation \ref{eqn:duration}.
 But they also scale with the low stellar densities and hence large stellar radii, and are therefore preferentially hotter stars or sub-giants.
 These features have important implications for the use of this analysis for TESS users, as explained in the discussion below.